How to Make Your Ultra-Premium, Top-Shelf Offer Feel Like an Absolute Steal

-Pricing conditioning is one of the most overlooked elements of marketing that can ultimately make or break your ability to consistently score sales.
+Pricing conditioning is one of the most overlooked elements of marketing that can ultimately make or break your ability to score sales consistently.

 In short, people have a defined set of expectations and presumptions when it comes time to pay for…well, anything.

 Think about what happens when you pull up to a gas station without checking out the signage beforehand.

 Before you put your card into the reader to fuel up, you likely have a rough dollar amount in your head of how much you’re going to pay to fill your tank.

 You might be off by a buck or two either way, but you’ll likely be in the right ballpark.

-These some sort of presumptions also apply to whatever you might be selling.
+These same sorts of presumptions also apply to whatever you might be selling.

 eBooks.
 Educational courses.
 You name it.

 Consider how price conditioning relates to selling info-products

-When you look up a book on Amazon or step into your local Barnes & Noble, you can safely assume that any given piece of literature is going to cost somewhere around $15 or $20.
+When you look up a book on Amazon or stop into your local Barnes & Noble, you can safely assume that any given piece of literature is going to cost somewhere around $15 or $20.

-Most of us would probably be uneasy to pay much more than that for a book unless, you know, the pages were made of gold, right?
+Most of us would probably be uneasy about paying much more than that for a book unless, you know, the pages were made of gold, right?